-(a) Any Person or related group of Persons (other than Executive and her Related Persons, the company or a Person that directly or indirectly controls, is controlled by, or is under common control with, the company) is or becomes the Beneficial Owner, directly or indirectly, of securities of the company representing 30% or more of the combined voting power of the company's then outstanding securities;
+(a) Any Person or related group of Persons (other than Executive and her Related Persons, our company or a Person that directly or indirectly controls, is controlled by, or is under common control with, our company) is or becomes the Beneficial Owner, directly or indirectly, of securities of our company representing 30% or more of the combined voting power of our company's then outstanding securities;

-(b) The stockholders of the company approve a merger or consolidation of the company with any other corporation (or other entity), other than a merger or consolidation which would result in the voting securities of the company outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity) more than $66^{2}/3\%$ of the combined voting power of the voting securities of the company or such surviving entity outstanding immediately after such merger or consolidation; provided, however, that a merger or consolidation effected to implement a recapitalization of the company (or similar transaction) in which no Person acquires 30% or more of the combined voting power of the company's then outstanding securities shall not constitute a Change in Control;
+(b) The stockholders of our company approve a merger or consolidation of our company with any other corporation (or other entity), other than a merger or consolidation which would result in the voting securities of our company outstanding immediately prior thereto continuing to represent (either by remaining outstanding or by being converted into voting securities of the surviving entity) more than $66^2/3\%$ of the combined voting power of the voting securities of the company or such surviving entity outstanding immediately after such merger or consolidation; provided, however, that a merger or consolidation effected to implement a recapitalization of our company (or similar transaction) in which no Person acquires 30% or more of the combined voting power of our company's then outstanding securities shall not constitute a Change in Control;

-(c) The stockholders of the company approve a plan of complete liquidation of the company or an agreement for the sale or disposition by the company of all or substantially all of the company's assets; or company on December 31, 2009 whether or not the Named Executive Officer's employment is terminated:
+(c) The stockholders of our company approve a plan of complete liquidation of the company or an agreement for the sale or disposition by our company of all or substantially all of our company's assets; or

-(d) A majority of the members of the Board of Directors of the company cease to be Continuing Directors.
+(d) A majority of the members of the Board of Directors of our company cease to be Continuing Directors.

-The following table lists the Named Executive Officers and the estimated amounts they would have received under their respective employment agreements if there had been a change of control of our
+The following table lists the Named Executive Officers and the estimated amounts they would have received under their respective employment agreements if there had been a change of control of our company on December 31, 2010 whether or not the Named Executive Officer's employment is terminated:

-Name Estimated Total Value of Cash Payments- Base Salary (1) Estimated Total Value of Deferred Compensation Payment (2) Estimated Total Value of Health Coverage Continuation (3) Estimated Total Value of Equity Acceleration (4) Estimated Total Value of Excise Tax "Gross-Up" Andre C. Dimitriadis \$ 5,000,000 \$ - \$ 250,000 \$ - \$ 2,074,000 Wendy L. Simpson 3,000,000 392,797 250,000 951,551 1,159,000 Pamela Shelley-Kessler 395,200 30,040 287,122 - Clint B. Malin 332,800 410,788 - T. Andrew Stokes 332,800 - - 293,220 -
+Name Estimated Total Value of Cash Payments- Base Salary (1) Va Estimated Total Value of Health Estimated Total Coverage Value of Equity Continuation (2) Acceleration (3) Estimated Total Value of Excise Tax "Gross-Up" Andre C. Dimitriadis \$ 5,000,000 \$ 250,000 \$ - \$ 2,158,000 Wendy L. Simpson 3,000,000 250,000 2,695,259 1,695,000 Pamela Shelley-Kessler 430,000 1,112,945 Clint B. Malin 360,000 1,278,711 T. Andrew Stokes 360,000 1,124,666 -

-(1) Represents base salaries and change of control provisions in effect at December 31, 2009.
+(1) Represents base salaries and change of control provisions in effect at December 31, 2010.